JBaczuk/portfolio-review/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This serves as a portfolio-reviewsitory against which pull requests can be made in order to use Github's code review features.
+This serves as a Repository against which pull requests can be made in order to use Github's code review features.

 <!-- ### Built With